Special offers

 (1) The product descriptions of the shop operator on the website do not constitute a binding offer.

-(2) After creating a user account, opening an existing user account or, if such an account is not created, entering their personal data, and subsequently checking the accuracy of their information on the following overview page, the customer submits a binding purchase offer for the goods contained in the shopping cart by confirming the order in the final step of the ordering process.
+(2) After creating a user account, opening an existing user account, or, if such an account is not created, entering their personal data, and subsequently checking the accuracy of their information on the following overview page, the customer submits a binding purchase offer for the goods in the shopping cart by confirming the order in the final step of the ordering process.
 The customer can cancel the order at any time by pressing the "Cancel" or "Back" button and by closing the browser window.
-The overview page appearing before the completion of the order allows the customer to check their information for input errors and, in the event of an input error, to correct it by pressing the "Back" button.
-After successful order placement, the customer will receive an email confirming receipt of the order and providing all necessary information regarding the order, the ordered goods, and other statutory consumer information.
+The overview page that appears before the completion of the order allows the customer to check their information for input errors and, in the event of an input error, to correct it by pressing the "Back" button.
+After a successful order placement, the customer will receive an email confirming the receipt of the order and providing all necessary information regarding the order, the ordered goods, and other statutory consumer information.
 This confirmation email only constitutes a binding acceptance ("Order Confirmation") if this is expressly stated by the shop operator.
 For the conclusion of the contract, only German is available as a language.

 § 6 Payment Terms and Shipping/Delivery